bukharilab/syAI4ML_PIMA/README.md

-# syAI4ML_PIMA A project by Bukhari Lab
+# A Symbolic AI Framework for Enhanced Diabetes Prognosis Accuracy and Explainability

-Contributors
+# Contributors

 - Iram Wajahat
 - AmritPal Singh
 - Fazel Keshtkar
 - Syed Ahmad Chan Bukhari

-A Symbolic AI Framework for Enhanced Diabetes Prognosis Accuracy and Explainability

 ## Tutorial:
 To execute the code from scratch, please follow these steps: